RADSuite/RADexplorer/README.md

 ### 3. Interpret the visualization

 The main plot shows the selected species on the y axis and the v-regions on the x axis.
 In the default **summarized** view, all gene copy sequences within a v-region are merged into one combined 'signature'.
-Within each v-region column, tiles that share a color have identical signatures.
+A unique signature in a v-region means the organism can be identified by sequencing that region along.
+Signatures are represented by tile color.

 - **A gold highlight** on a column marks the currently selected variable regions
 - **A green checkmark** next to a species means it can be uniquely identified using the selected variable regions
 - **A red bracket** groups species that cannot be distinguished from one another with the selected regions

 <img width="1145" height="643" alt="RADx" src="https://github.com/user-attachments/assets/b2b3f0fd-9112-4fc0-87b8-de91f3ed0eaa" />
+Note: Colors designate identical signatures within a v-region.
+Colors should not be compared across columns.

 ### 4. Detailed view